 However, your kid must be 18 to apply for the card and you have no control over the account.
 That is why we recommend this card only to those who trust their teen’s money management and decision-making skills.

-Features and benefits — Mango is the best debit card for kids who have a part-time job or receive considerable sums of money each month.
+Features and benefits — Mango debit card is recommended for kids who have a part-time job or receive considerable sums of money each month.

 Limits — There are a couple of limits for using the card: